Newchair2644/coreutils/README.md

 # coreutils
 Unix core utilities implemented from scratch.
-The goal is to create a the full set of coreutils in modern C99 based on the UNIX v1 spec.
+The goal is to create a full documented set of coreutils in modern C99, not based on any os or spec, but just with whatever options feel useful to me.
-A simple shell as well as basic file manipulation tools are already done, not sure if they are up to spec because I do not have access to documentation (yet).

 To compile simple run `make` and everything will compile to `./bin`.
-Before running `sh`, append `./bin` to you `PATH` with `PATH="${PATH}:${HOME}/.local/bin"`.
+Make sure to set your path temporarily like so: `PATH="${HOME}/.local/bin" bin/sh`.